Orkiv/Inventory-js/readme.md

 	<script type="text/javascript" src="https://www.orkiv.com/i/inventory.js"></script>

 Initialize the class with the following code.
 Replace `accountid` with your actual account ID and `frontendkey` with a valid JS Key generated for your account.
-You can access all of this information under the settings section of your account.
+You can access all of this information under the settings section of your account within Epic commerce.

 The variable  'itemid' is used throughout this document.
 It refers to any of your items' id.